prometheusresearch-archive/react-forms/README.md

 React Forms doesn't provide any `<Form />` component, instead it makes implementing form components an easy task.

+Note that examples are written using ES2015 syntax.
+You would probably use [Babel][] with `es2015` and `react` presets enabled to compile code to ES5 which is compatible with most of the current runtimes.

+### Basic form component.

 This is the example where form value is managed as a part of local component state.
 Some might put form value in a Flux/Redux store instead.